This file is managed in two places, please keep them synchronised:

 the different languages!)

 Tools for testers -- the people who tell us its broken so we can

 - name: Taskotron

-Taskotron is a framework for automated task execution and is in
+Taskotron is a framework for automated task execution.

 - name: Problem Tracker